 The conversation around the Lean Value Tree had a tremendous impact on the way each team managed discovery activities.

 It produced a complete roadmap for adapting the organization work to emerging opportunities, leveraging on collaborative decision making.

 This roadmap includes the customer-centric analysis of where the business is going, but also included budgeting, timeframes, dependencies, and risks.
 The strategic work is not acting as a constraint for innovation, but instead, it provides a structure for continuous integrating new findings and evaluating new ideas.

 From what we achieved together, the organization is developing a path toward an adaptive, learning culture.

 It’s not an easy journey.
 It requires the business to step outside the traditional habits and focus on the possible ways to serve the customer.
 It makes necessary to imagine a way of working that is different than what perhaps worked very well in the past.

 Eager to meet Matteo Cavucci in person and master all the secrets behind Product Discovery?

-Take a look at the Product Discovery with Lean Value Tree Workshop and join Matteo Cavucci in Milan (5-6 November 2019)!
+Take a look at the Product Discovery with Lean Value Tree Workshop and join Matteo Cavucci next time he’ll be in town!